Cornell literary societies: 1853–1888

 We are glad to note the organization of two or three small literary societies among the students, one of which holds its meetings in one of the University lecture rooms.
 These do in a humbler way, although perhaps as effectually, the work of the large societies and interest those who are not confident enough to appear before large audiences.

-The three societies, the Irving, Curtis and Philaletheian, combined efforts to produce their own publication, the Cornell Review, in December 1873.
+The three societies, the Irving, Curtis, and Philaletheian, combined efforts to produce their own publication, the Cornell Review, in December 1873.
 The Review was a repository of original articles, essays, stories, Woodford orations, elaborate discussions, and poems.
-It was published first by representatives of the literary societies.
+It was first published by representatives of the literary societies.
 After 1880, an editor from the debating club replaced the candidate from the defunct Philaletheian.
 The Curtis died out a few years later.
 The Curtis’ possessions were routed over to the American History Section Room, provided to Professor Tyler.
 After 1883, the Cornell Review drew its editors from the Irving and the debating club.
 Three editors, a sophomore, junior, and senior, were appointed by the retiring Review board.
 Issued first as a quarterly in 1873, it became a monthly in 1874–1875.
 And throughout the 1880s, the surviving literary societies competed against new student interests, such as the Cornell Congress and the emerging Cornell Athletics.
 Literary exercises were also conducted within social fraternities, which undercut the need for separate societies that drew members from multiple fraternities or independents.